-1.8.2.2 Charge for Difference between PF and NR Rates
+1.6.5.2 Charge for Difference between PF and NR Rates

-If BPA served a Planned NLSL with power sold at the NR rate, including NR ESS Energy and Capacity Charges, and BPA later determines that such Planned NLSL did not reach ten Average Megawatts of load growth in any consecutive 12-month monitoring period, then BPA shall revise «Customer Name»’s bill to reflect the difference between the applicable PF rate and the applicable NR rate and charges in effect for the applicable monitoring period.BPA will charge interest on such difference consistent with section 23.3.5 of the body of the Agreement.
+If BPA served a Planned NLSL with power sold at the NR rate, including NR ESS Energy and Capacity Charges, and BPA later determines that such Planned NLSL did not reach ten Average Megawatts of load growth in any consecutive 12-month monitoring period, then BPA shall revise «Customer Name»’s bill to reflect the difference between the applicable PF rate and the applicable NR rate and charges in effect for the applicable monitoring period.

+1.6.5.3NR RSS Charges

-1.9 Additional Requirements for Planned NLSLs and NLSLs
+All applicable NR RSS charges or credits for Planned NLSLs and NLSLs shall be as established in the current Wholesale Power Rate Schedules and GRSPs.

-1.9.1 Submittal of Initial Forecast

-By June 30 of each year, unless another date is agreed to by the Parties, «Customer Name» shall provide BPA with forecasted energy amounts for each Diurnal period and peak amounts for each month to serve any Planned NLSLs and NLSLs for the upcoming Fiscal Year.
-BPA shall use «Customer Name»’s initial forecast to determine the Dedicated Resource amounts required to serve the Planned NLSLs and NLSLs.
-However, if BPA determines «Customer Name»’s initial forecast to be unreasonable, then BPA may replace «Customer Name»’s initial forecast with a final forecast that BPA develops.
-If «Customer Name» is serving any Planned NLSLs or NLSLs with Dedicated Resource amounts, then BPA shall revise section 4 of Exhibit A to capture such amounts by September 1 of each year.

-1.9.2 Transmission Scheduling Service
+1.7 Transmission Scheduling Service

 If «Customer Name» is serving a Planned NLSL or an NLSL with Dedicated Resource amounts, then «Customer Name» shall purchase, or continue to purchase, Transmission Scheduling Service pursuant to the terms and conditions of Exhibit F. «Customer Name» shall schedule its Dedicated Resource amounts in section 4 of Exhibit A pursuant to the scheduling provisions included in sections 4.1 and 4.2 of Exhibit F.